flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ::: tip
 By calling this method your current used API key is revoked.
 :::
-### `GET /api/v1/auth/me`
-Gets information about current account.
+### Get information about current account (testing)
+`GET /api/v1/auth/me`
 This method is primarily designed for API key testing and has no other meaningful purpose.
 #### Request format
 ```http request
 GET /api/v1/auth/me HTTP/1.1